13jvt/segway_rmp/README.md

 ## About

-Fork of the segway_rmp ROS package repo for use with ROS melodic.
+Fork of the segway_rmp ROS package repo for use with ROS melodic, with additional joystick support out of the box.
 Requires accompanying [libsegwayrmp](https://github.com/jvont/libsegwayrmp) (ported to ROS melodic as well) to be installed.
 See [wiki](https://wiki.ros.org/segway_rmp) for more details.

 ## Installation